Acklio/schc-over-lorawan/draft-ietf-lpwan-schc-over-lorawan.md

 current fragmentation session has succeeded and its context can be cleared.

-If the retransmission timer elapses and the SCHC gateway has not received the All-1 ACK it retransmits the last fragment with the payload (not an ACK-request without payload).
+If the retransmission timer elapses and the SCHC gateway has not received the SCHC ACK it retransmits the last fragment with the payload (not an ACK-request without payload).
 The SCHC gateway tries retransmitting up to MAX_ACK_REQUESTS times before aborting.

-The device SHALL keep the All-1 ACK message in memory until it receives a downlink from the SCHC gateway different from the last (FCN>0 and different DTag) fragment indicating that the SCHC gateway has received the ACK message.
+The device SHALL keep the SCHC ACK message in memory until it receives a downlink from the SCHC gateway different from the last (FCN>0 and different DTag) fragment indicating that the SCHC gateway has received the ACK message.